(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 In many cases, dog hair loss is caused by various skin problems, the most common ones being:

-All of the above skin problems make a dog itch, and the incessant scratching, chewing, and licking in turn can lead to hair loss.
+All of the above skin problems make a dog itch, and the incessant scratching, chewing, and licking in turn can lead to skin inflammation, lesions, and hair loss.

 There are also some more breed-specific skin problems that can cause hair loss, for example:

-Dog hair loss may also be caused by hormonal problems, such as:
+Hair loss in dogs may also be caused by hormonal problems, such as:

 Besides all the dog hair flying around in your house, you will also notice that your dog's haircoat is thinning - often to the point where you can see the skin.